Menu

 In the UC population, XELJANZ 10 mg twice daily was associated with greater risk of serious infections compared to 5 mg twice daily.
 Opportunistic herpes zoster infections (including meningoencephalitis, ophthalmologic, and disseminated cutaneous) were seen in patients who were treated with XELJANZ 10 mg twice daily.

-The risks and benefits of treatment with XELJANZ should be carefully considered prior to initiating therapy in patients with chronic or recurrent infection, or those who have lived or traveled in areas of endemic TB or mycoses.
+The risks and benefits of XELJANZ treatment should be carefully considered prior to initiating therapy in patients with chronic or recurrent infection, or those who have lived or traveled in areas of endemic TB or mycoses.
 Viral reactivation including herpes virus and hepatitis B reactivation have been reported.
-Screening for viral hepatitis should be performed in accordance with clinical guidelines before starting therapy.
+Perform screening for viral hepatitis in accordance with clinical guidelines before starting therapy.

-Patients should be closely monitored for the development of signs and symptoms of infection during and after treatment with XELJANZ, including the possible development of tuberculosis in patients who tested negative for latent tuberculosis infection prior to initiating therapy.
+Patients should be closely monitored for the development of signs and symptoms of infection during and after XELJANZ treatment, including the possible development of TB in patients who tested negative for latent TB infection prior to initiating therapy.
+If a serious infection develops, interrupt XELJANZ until the infection is controlled.

 Caution is also recommended in patients with a history of chronic lung disease, or in those who develop interstitial lung disease, as they may be more prone to infection.